One News (TV channel): History

-On May 28, 2018, Cignal TV formally launched One News, an English-language news channel which features content from the news divisions of the MediaQuest group (News5, The Philippine Star and BusinessWorld) as well as Bloomberg TV Philippines and Probe Productions.
-Most of the programs from its predecessor were retained on this new channel.
+On May 28, 2018, Cignal TV formally launched One News, an English-language news channel featuring content from the news divisions of the MediaQuest group (News5, The Philippine Star, and BusinessWorld), Bloomberg TV Philippines, and Probe Productions.
+It retained most of the programs played on its predecessor.

 In 2019, TV5 began airing selected programs from One News, such as Agenda with Cito Beltran and The Chiefs.
-In addition, a dedicated news website for the said channel was launched and is currently managed by the PhilStar Media Group which is also responsible for the takeover of the InterAksyon website from News5 since 2018.
+In addition, the channel launched a dedicated news website, which is currently managed by the PhilStar Media Group.

-On March 17, 2020, One News along with One PH, temporarily suspended its regular programming as an effect of the island-wide "enhanced community quarantine" against COVID-19 in Luzon.
-The news channel aired the special edition of One News Now.
+On March 17, 2020, One News, along with One PH, temporarily suspended its regular programming due to the island-wide "enhanced community quarantine" against COVID-19 in Luzon.
+The news channel aired a special edition of One News Now.

 Programming

 One News program lineup includes national newscasts, talk shows, business newscasts, and public affairs shows.
-Several programs from Bloomberg Television, One PH, One Sports, and PBA Rush as well as third-party content partners (including Probe Productions) are also aired on the channel.
-Some programs can also be seen on free TV via TV5 and RPTV, it also available internationally through Kapatid Channel and AksyonTV International.
+Several programs from Bloomberg Television, One PH, True TV, One Sports, and PBA Rush, along with third-party content partners (including NewsWatch Plus, ABS-CBN and Probe Productions), also air on the channel.
+Some programs can also be seen for free via TV5, RPTV, ALLTV2 and A2Z, as well as internationally through Kapatid Channel and AksyonTV International.